 Benefits and housing costs

-If you stay in your home after your partner has left, depending on your income, you may be able to get Housing Benefit to help pay the rent.
+If you stay in your home after your partner has left, depending on your income, you may be able to get Universal Credit to help pay the rent.
 If there is a mortgage, you may be able to get help with the mortgage interest.

-For more information about help with mortgage interest see, Help with mortgage costs if you're not working.
+For more information about help with mortgage interest see Deciding if you should apply for Support for Mortgage Interest.

 Family mediation and other help

 Family mediation is a way of helping you and your partner sort out disagreements when your relationship breaks down.
 Mediators are people who are trained to listen to both sides, and to help you and your partner agree on what will be best for yourselves and the children.
 To use this service, you both have to be willing to go along voluntarily.

 You might have to pay for mediation, depending on the provider.

 If you can't afford it, you might be able to get legal aid to help with some of the costs.
 You should look for a mediator who does legal aid work.

 The Spark provides relationship counselling services for families, couples, individuals and young people and has regional centres across Scotland where clients can access face to face counselling.
 Telephone and online counselling is also available.
 There is a charge for counselling but what you have to pay can be negotiated.
 The Spark has a relationship helpline offering immediate relationship support.
 Calls are free from landlines and mobile networks.
 If you prefer to type rather than talk you can use the webchat instant messaging support service which you can access from the top of the homepage of the website.
 The contact details are: